JosieLesage/website/content/about/header/index.md

 <!-- this is a subheadline -->

-I'm scientist, educator, and huge nerd who's excited about getting other people excited about nature and data.
+I'm scientist, educator, and huge nerd.
+I love getting excited about nature and data, and helping other people get excited about those things too.